BACK to facing arrest

 You may well have had your DNA taken, been fingerprinted, and will quite possibly now be subject to bail conditions.
 This is for many people a new, degrading and foreign experience.

-You will be ‘under arrest’ for an uncertain period of time, before you return to answer police bail.
-This date that may be set at the time of the arrest.
+If the CPS does direct that you should be kept under arrest for longer period, you may well be asked to answer bail at the police station every few weeks or months.
 It is common for investigations into rape and sexual assault to take a long time before a decision is made about charging, especially if the allegations are historical, and there is no DNA evidence.
-In these circumstances, it is likely that you will be rebailed on several occasions before the investigation concludes.
-That could be many months, perhaps over a year from now.

 There are several outcomes at that time.
 First, if you are lucky, the police will consider that the allegation is of insufficient weight to warrant a referral to the Crown Prosecution Service (CPS) or Procurator Fiscal if you live in Scotland.
 Your case will be NFA’d – marked for no further action.
 Alternatively, you will be informed that the evidence they have found against you has been passed to the CPS for consideration as to whether the police should charge you.
 This decision will cause more delay and uncertainty.
 After some more time, the CPS will recommend whether the police should charge you.
 If you are charged, you will receive a date for your trial.
 Only then will you find out what has been said against you by your accuser, and your defence team can kick in to try to discredit their stories.
 As with all information on this site, the following is not legal advice, and if you read it or act upon it, you do so at your own risk.